c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 <p>

-the "internet home drive" of 1 yottabyte would allow for quantum computers safely
+the "internet home drive" of 1 YB (yottabyte) would allow for quantum computers safely

 https://www.wolframalpha.com/input?i=zettabytes+compared+to+yottabytes